 MAEd Curriculum & Instruction has three specialized tracks offered online (early childhood education, middle childhood education and educational technology facilitator).
 To see a full list of online programs offered by MVNU, click here.

 To see a full list of online programs offered by MVNU, click here

 No courses or programs are online at this time.

 Our programs are designed for the working adult learner.
 Most classes are taken just one night a week.
 Students are able to maintain their other obligations while pursuing the dream of a college degree.

-For those interested in business (undergraduate or graduate), you can take any course live or online, weeknights or Saturdays, one or two classes at a time.
+For those interested in business (undergraduate or graduate), you can take any course live or online, weeknights, one or two classes at a time.
 You can fit your education into just about any work/life schedule.